sarahackels/my-first-app/README.md

 You must first follow the [setup instructions](https://github.com/prof-rossetti/intro-to-python/blob/main/notes/python/packages/sendgrid.md) to create an account, verify your account, setup a single sender, and obtain an API Key.

-create a ".env" file and paste in the following contents:
+Create a ".env" file and paste in the following contents:

 ```sh
     ALPHAVANTAGE_API_KEY="______"